Matteo Darmian

-Matteo Darmian (born 2 December 1989) is an Italian professional footballer who plays as a wide midfielder or defender for club Inter Milan and the Italy national team.
+Matteo Darmian (born 2 December 1989) is an Italian professional footballer who plays as a full-back or wing-back.

 He began his career at AC Milan, making his senior debut in 2006 at the age of 16 and Serie A debut in 2007 at the age of 17.
 In 2009, he joined Padova on loan, whom he helped avoid relegation from Serie B in his only season there.
 He then signed for Palermo in 2010, and one year later joined Torino, where he played for four seasons.
 He moved to Manchester United in July 2015, and in four years there, won the FA Cup and UEFA Europa League, before joining Parma in 2019.
 He signed a season-long loan deal with Inter in October 2020, who made the transfer permanent in February 2021.
 That season ended with Darmian winning the Serie A title, a first league championship of his career.

 Darmian made his senior debut for the Italy national team in May 2014, and represented his nation at the 2014 FIFA World Cup, UEFA Euro 2016 and Euro 2024.